fatzebra/FatZebra-WooCommerce/readme.txt

 == Configuration ==

 1. Visit the WooCommerce settings page, and click on the Payment Gateways tab.
 2. Click on Fat Zebra to edit the settings.
-If you do not see Fat Zebra in the list at the top of the screen make sure you have activated the plugin in the WordPress Plugin Manager.
+If you do not see Fat Zebra in the list at the top of the screen make sure you have activated the plug in in the WordPress Plug in Manager.
 3. Enable the Payment Method, name it Credit Card (this will show up on the payment page your customer sees) and add in your credentials.
 Click Save.
 4. Optional: Display the Fat Zebra logo on your checkout page - we will love you forever if you choose this option.